 English assignments can often be lengthy, especially when your course instructor asks you to write a book report as an assignment or homework.
 College kids struggle with many things.
-And writing a book report is one of them.
+And writing a college book report is one of them.

 So in case you are someone in college who needs to write a book report, or maybe you need to hire a math homework helper, but does not know where to start, you are at the right place.